gabrielsoltz/metahub/README.md

 </p>

 The `--enrich-findings` will ask you for confirmation before enriching your findings.
 You can skip this confirmation by using the option `--no-actions-confirmation`.

+# Configuration

+**MetaHub** uses configuration files that let you customize some checks behaviours, default filters and more.
+The configuration files are located in `lib/config/`.
+You can edit them using your favourite text editor.